-	While I can hold up several characters as perfect examples of this very favourite comic of mine, if someone were to ask for just one strip, one single cartoon to sum up OiNK’s humour it would be this glorious full-page, four-panel silent offering.
-Just keep an eye on all the little details, especially that seagull.
+While I can hold up several characters as perfect examples of this favourite comic of mine, if someone were to ask for just one strip, one single cartoon to sum up OiNK’s humour it would be this glorious full-page, four-panel silent offering.
+Written by Mark Rodgers and drawn by Ian Jackson, keep an eye on all the little details, especially that seagull.

 I don’t know how many times I’ve looked at this over the years but it’s no exaggeration to say it still makes me laugh.
 It’s just the perfect example, isn’t it?
 All the incidental details like the fish blowing up its own beach ball, the noise made when it’s let go, the innocent-looking seagull circling in the water, the running starfish and the fact a giant white shark pops out of such shallow waters.
 The facial expressions, the jagged lines, the colours, all combine into something that’s so perfectly ‘OiNK’.

-For a comic whose subject was something I’m not a fan of this has been an excellent issue.
-Indeed, if this had been the first issue I’d spotted on the newsagent’s shelves when I was a child I might not have picked it up!
+For the subject of this issue being something I’m not a fan of this has been an excellent read.
+Indeed, if this had been the first issue I’d spotted on the newsagent’s shelves when I was a child I might not have picked it up because of that subject!
 That would’ve been criminal, because I’d have missed out on some genuine laugh-out-loud moments here.
 On that note, it’s time to close this issue and impatiently await the next, which centres itself around a spooky Make-Your-Own-Adventure game involving Barry the Butcher and The Unfair Funfair.

-That next issue is up for review on Monday 28th June.
-(Next Issue promo is here.)
+That next issue is up for review on Monday 28th June 2021.